|Instructions for authors and reviewers

 In accordance with copyright law, the manuscript must be previously unpublished and not duplicate substantial portions of previously published material.
 Permission to reproduce copyright material must be obtained by the authors before submission and any acknowledgments should be included in the submission.
 Acknowledgment of source and copyright should be given in cases where photographs, data and media are reproduced.

-The editorial policy is the responsibility of the Editorial Panel, but the Authors’ opinions should be regarded as their own.
+The editorial policy is the responsibility of the Editorial Board, but the authors’ opinions should be regarded as their own.

 ISSUES OF LANGUAGE